Cindia sent us a message through her iPhone:

 Then, start researching on the Internet and making phone calls to find out the cost of everything you want.
 Write down the costs of each item in your “I would LIKE” list.
 This is the start of your budgeting.
 The individual costs will help you know if you can afford what you want.
 For example, if the cost of a catered reception is beyond your budget, start looking for a place where you can bring in all of the food that your tías and madrinas will make.

 Budgeting is the most important step.
 It will help make sure that your planning is going in the right direction, and it will help you and your parents succeed in realizing your dream.

-What exactly do you have to do in your quince?
+What exactly do you do for your Quince?

 There is no one way that it has to be done.
 Customs vary among the different Hispanic cultures, among different regions, and even among different families.
 This is your event.
 You and your family decide what you want to do.
 You can start by reading and learning about the different customs.
-A good place to start is our website pages: Quince Tradition and Today’s Celebration.
+A good place to start is on our website pages: About the Quinceanera Tradition.

 And, keep in mind, that if 6 months is not enough time for you to plan what you want, you could still have the Quinceanera party as a Sweet 16.
 A lot of families are doing this because it gives them an extra year to plan and pay for the celebration.